Skip to content

 Tenancy Deposits

-Its a legal obligation that all landlords offering assured short-hold tenancies (ASTs) use a tenancy deposit scheme to protect deposit money.
-For more information see our page on the scheme.
+It’s a legal obligation that all landlords offering Assured Periodic Tenancies (APT) use a tenancy deposit scheme to protect deposit money.* For more information see our page on the scheme.

 Registering as a landlord in Scotland, Wales and Northern Ireland